 Next, the goods are shipped to South America and received by the importer.
 The importer then sells the goods to its clients and receives local currency.

 Finally, the importer reimburses the money broker in local currency, for example, in pesos.
 The pesos received are then forwarded to the South American cartel.
 In this method, the cartel receives the proceeds of their drug distribution activities without the dollars ever leaving the United States.

-Finally, the money has been laundered without physically relocating the cash in the United States
+Finally, the money has been laundered without physically relocating cash to the United States.